OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * All the requirements of the previous + plus additional fields for the receipt to be usable for scale and compliance

 ## 3.4 Legal compliance UK (example of compliance requirements)
+* Compliance Mapping Table
+* - Sensitive Data - Jurisdiction - Regulations - Notice Requirements - Link to describing how these notice requirements are met (can be third party icon), List of Scopes technically required to make compliant, (i.e UMA)
+*
 * All previous requirements + explicit references to requirements and its satisfaction (presented as a X (or UK) profile for compliance)
-* Note compliant with current legislation (not GDPR)
+* Note compliant with current UK legislation (not GDPR)
 * Machine readable is a requirement in order to automate the validation of wether or not a receipt is compliant.
+(Automated DYNAMIC CONSENT)
 * Conformance Guidance for Explicit Consent Compliance: the CR purpose is to provide a specific set of requirements for explicit consent, which can be mapped to legislation and regulation  to indicate compliance.
-The legislation notice requirements for auditing the explicit compliance of a consent receipt can be determined by looking at the jurisdiction and header of the receipt, and to use the purpose, data type and sharing to decipher the type of legislation, the  can be added to the A project kit for a method to map compliance to specific legislation.
+The legislation notice requirements for auditing the explicit compliance of a consent receipt can be determined by looking at the jurisdiction and header of the receipt, and to use the purpose and sensitive sharing cateogries to consistently reference required legislation and  map notice compliance requirements to specific consent legislation/policies/bestpractices.

-For Example:  "Sensitive personal data" in the UK, requies a map of data to personal inforamtion (which happens in the terminology aboe, as well, additional categories and signified." i.e.
+For Example, in the UK :  "Sensitive personal data" in the UK, is a bit different.

 . (additional categories G & H needed to be added to Sensitive Data List as sensitive data that requires and explicit consent)  (see below)

 In this Act “sensitive personal data” means personal data consisting of information as to—